|

 (you can guess where it's going), it more than makes up for with

-face pulls the air out of your lungs as you witness what he goes through
+power in his face pulls the air out of your lungs as you witness

-in his bitter journey for retribution . . . and he just can't stop.
-There is a shot of a moth stuck to the headlight of his car, wings
+he just can't stop.
+There is a shot of a moth stuck to the headlight

-flapping.
-Neither of them can get away from their situation.
+of his car, wings flapping.
+Neither of them can get away from their

-"We make our own heaven and hell while we're
+"We make our own heaven and hell while we're alive, every time we

-alive, every time we cause pain, cause suffering."
+cause pain, cause suffering."

-Moon Bloodgood delivers this line and while she does, you can see the pain
+Moon Bloodgood delivers this line and while she does, you can

-to do—You can see the moment his character's heart breaks in
+about to do—You can see the moment his character's heart breaks in

 Johnson's face.
 It's a stellar performance, subtly done, and yet